dputhier/pygtftk/docs/source/ologram.rst

 In broad strokes, this custom algorithm MODL (Multiple Overlap Dictionary Learning) will perform many matrix factorizations on the matrix of true overlaps to identify relevant correlation groups of genomic regions.
 Then a greedy algorithm based on how much these words improve the reconstruction will select the utmost best words.
 MODL is only used to filter the output of OLOGRAM : once it returns a list of interesting combination, OLOGRAM will compute their enrichment as usual, but for them only.
 Each combination is of the form [Query + A + B + C] where A, B and C are BED files given as --more-bed.
 You can also manually specify the combinations to be studied with the format defined in OLOGRAM notes (below).

 Unlike classical association rules mining algorithms, this focuses on mining relevant bio complexes/clusters and correlation groups (item sets), and you should not request more than 20-30 combinations.
-As a matrix factorization based algorithm, it is resistant to noise as we show later, and is useful to extract meaningful frequent combinations from noisy data.
+As a matrix factorization based algorithm, it is designed to be resistant to noise which is a known problem in biological data.
+Its goal is to extract meaningful frequent combinations from noisy data.
+As a result however, it is biased in favor of the most abundant combinations in the data, and may return correlation groups if you ask for too few words (ie. if AB, BC and AC are complexes, ABC might be returned).

 This itemset mining algorithm is a work-in-progress.
 If you want the enrichment of all combinations, ignore it.
 To use MODL, use the --multiple-overlap-max-number-of-combinations argument.